Nurse Entry To Practice (NETP) programme

 Applications

-Applications for semester 1, 2026, should go to the ACE nursing website.
-Applications close at noon Tuesday 2 September.
+Applications for the mid-year semester 2026, open on 8 April and should be mad through the ACE nursing website.
+Applications close at noon Tuesday 5 May.

 Email Julie Hedley, Southern Cross Healthcare National Education Lead, to learn more about the Soutehrn Cross Healthcare NETP programme: julie.hedley@schl.co.nz